bytedance/libtpa/doc/user_guide.rst

 And there are four similar stages for read operation:

 #. receive the packet from NIC
-#. go through the libtpa TCP stack and deliver it to the sock rxq
+#. go through the Libtpa TCP stack and deliver it to the sock rxq
 #.
-APP reads the data by the libtpa read API
+APP reads the data by the Libtpa read API
 #.
 APP finishes the processing of the data by invoking the corresponding
    iov.iov_read_done callback.